Utkarsha-Shripanavar/LendingClubCaseStudy/README.md

 ## Acknowledgements
 Give credit here.
 - This project was inspired by EDA module
-- References if any...
 - This project was based on learnings acquired in this tutorial https://learn.upgrad.com/course/4476/segment/32128/190535/586561/3000753

 ## Contact
-Created by [@Utkarsha-Shripanavar] - feel free to contact me!
+Created by [@Utkarsha-Shripanavar,@KhyatiDesai09] - feel free to contact me!

 <!-- Optional -->